avsushmitha30/wallabag/.github/ISSUE_TEMPLATE.md

-:warning: If your issue is about an error during fetching a link, please read: http://doc.wallabag.org/en/user/errors_during_fetching.html#how-can-i-help-to-fix-that
+:WARNING: If your issue is about an error during fetching a link, please read: http://doc.wallabag.org/en/user/errors_during_fetching.html#how-can-i-help-to-fix-that

 ### Issue details

-Please provide issue details here.
+Please provide issue details here :
 Remember, this is _not_ a place to ask questions.
 For that, go to https://community.wallabag.org/ (forum) or http://gitter.im/wallabag/wallabag (chat).

 ### Environment